-Palwan consist of 1,780 islands of pristine white beaches, dramatic rock formations, secret coves and underground mysteries.
+Palwan consists of 1,780 islands of pristine white beaches, dramatic rock formations, secret coves and underground mysteries.
 An untamed land, a nature lover’s paradise and an adventurer’s dream: Palawan certainly lives up to its image as the last frontier.

 The island province has been declared a nature sanctuary of the world and for good reason.
 It is wrapped in a mantel of rainforests, outstanding dive sites, majestic mountains, primeval caves, and shimmering beaches.
 It bursts with exotic flora and fauna and is surrounded by a coral shelf that abounds with varied and colorful marine life.